Course Name: Coventry Pines Golf Course

 History: Coventry Pines has been family owned and operated by the Andersons since 1959.
 Between 1946 and 1959, the Anderson brothers owned Anderson Brothers Poultry Farm on the land.

 Conditions: 3/10, Slow greens and hardpan line this course.
 The fairways are often indistinguishable from the rough and chipping off tight lies is borderline impossible.
+Apparently, new ownership has improved course conditions.

 Value: 5/10, for $16, walking this course is not a great deal but $10 after 5 PM isn’t too bad.